Irides: Master of Blocks: Sales

 This is the first game released by GOAT Store not distributed by Lik-Sang as the online retailer ceased their operations in October 2006.
 Irides was also the first release from GOAT Store in over 3 years, and the game was distributed through various online retailers such as Play-Asia.

 The game was prominently promoted at Midwest Gaming Classic show an event organized by the publisher.

 Those who preordered the game for Dreamcast, received the iPhone version free.

 A limited edition of Irides was also released with only 144 units pressed, The Limited Edition contained different disc and packaging art, an expanded instruction manual, an exclusive numbered mini-poster signed by the designer, and an exclusive numbered 2 in collector's coin.
 The limited edition was available exclusively at the Publisher's website.

-As per GOAT Store Publishing Non Disclosure policy, sales figures of any game are never released.

 Reception

 iPhone version

 The general reception for the iPhone release has been positive, slidetoplay.com gave them 3 out of 4, praising the low price point, and the hours of fun the game had to offer.